openshift-eng/aos-cd-jobs/hacks/iptables/buildvm-scripts/canttouchthat.md

-Allows root to allow network output to a set of CIDRs.
-The CIDRs should be included in one or more line delimited files.
+Allows root to allow network output to a set of CIDRs in addition to all non EC2 AWS services.
+- The CIDRs should be included in one or more line delimited files.
+- The AWS service CIDRs will be pulled dynamically from AWS.

 ```